Multisensory Reading Clinic

 What can be done about dyslexia?

-Parents should look for someone knowledgeable about and sympathetic to learning differences-a professional who will work with the student to ensure that their child’s program should help him reach his maximum potential
+The good news is that with proper remediation, appropriate teaching approaches to learning how to read, and hard work, individuals with dyslexia can lead successful and productive lives.
+Parents should look for someone knowledgeable about and sympathetic to learning differences—a professional who will work with the student to ensure that their child’s program helps them reach their maximum potential.

-Additional Source: Basic Facts About Dyslexia by: Wilkins, A, Garside A
+Additional Source: Basic Facts About Dyslexia by Wilkins, A., & Garside, A.